vatpac-technology/sops/docs/events/milkrun/enroute.md

 #### Amended routing via ODALE
 In order to segregate aircraft inbound to different parallel runways, [Amended routing via ODALE](../../enroute/Melbourne Centre/GUN/#sequencing-into-yssy) should be used for aircraft assigned the Eastern parallel runway (16L/34R).
 This keeps aircraft segregated in to two distinct arrival streams, and allows a higher volume of arrivals.

-Aircraft can be rerouted on first contact via AKMIR, ODALE, then assigned the ODALE7 arrival for 16L/34R.
+Aircraft can be rerouted on first contact via AKMIR, ODALE, then assigned the **ODALE STAR** for 16L/34R.

 <figure markdown>
 ![Original Flight Planned Route](../img/odale1.png){ width="700" }